LiminalCrab/auger/readme.md

 Yeah this just fetches the json links and formats them before populated index.html, I also plan on replacing this, but FOR NOW IT WORKS.

+### TO DO

+Replace the JSON and linkHandler.js with Jinja
+Update the git with the cron file and necessary shell scripts. deploy